 DC-GANs, being a convolutional model, lend themselves to very efficient implementations on GPUs.
 DGSM uses a more complicated network structure.
 However, in our current implementation in LibSPN, DGSM is real-time during inference and very efficient during learning, obtaining much faster inference than GANs.
-As a result, extending the model to include additional modalities and capture visual appearance or 3D structure is computationally feasible with DGSM.
+As a result, extending the model to include additional modalities and capture visual appearance as well as 3D structure seems computationally feasible with DGSM.

 The experiments with different inference types were all performed on the same model after a single training phase (separately for each dataset split).
-This demonstrates that our model spans not only multiple levels of abstraction, but also multiple tasks.
+This demonstrates that our model spans not only multiple levels of abstraction, but also multiple tasks and applications.
 In contrast, SVMs and GANs were optimized to solve a specific task.
-In particular, the model retains high capability to discriminate, outperforming a discriminative SVM.
-Yet, it is trained generatively to represent a joint distribution over low-level observations.
-Additionally, as demonstrated in the novelty detection experiments, it produces a useful, probabilistic uncertainty signal.
-Neither GANs nor SVMs explicitly represent likelihood of the data.
+In particular, the model retains high capability to discriminate, while being trained generatively to represent a joint distribution over low-level observations.
+Yet, as demonstrated in the novelty detection experiments, it produces a useful uncertainty signal in the form of marginal probability.
+Neither GANs nor SVMs explicitly represent marginal probability of the data.